FlorianLuescher/MEAN-ODATA-Template/README.md

 All dependencies will be downloaded by `npm` to `node_modules` folder.

-All typescript definitions will be downloaded by `tst` to `typings` folder.
+All typescript definitions will be downloaded by `tsd` to `typings` folder.

 Run
 ---